OpeDada/beadaut-blog/posts/set-up-your.md

 ---
-title: "Set up Your Course for Success With These Proven Strategy"
+title: "Set up Your Course for Success With These Proven Strategies"
 intro: "What makes some courses perform better than others?
 Is it the title?
 The content?
 Or the design?"
 author: "Joshua Owoyemi"
 category: ["Tips"]